inakizamores/MenuFacil/DEVELOPMENT_PROGRESS.md

    - Run `npm run dev` to start the development server

 2. **Recommended Next Steps**
-   - Prioritize the remaining TypeScript errors in QR code validation
+   - Start by fixing the TypeScript errors in profiles.ts (high priority)
+   - Review the Supabase documentation for the latest API changes
+   - Update the createClient function to use the correct cookie interface
+   - Validate that database operations use the correct field names and types
-   - Begin work on the user settings panel according to the specifications
+   - After fixing TypeScript errors, continue with the planned user settings panel implementation
-   - Implement the unit tests for critical components

 3. **Useful Resources**
    - Refer to `lib/validation/schemas.ts` for examples of Zod validation schemas
    - Check `app/components/ui/form.tsx` for reusable form components
    - See `app/components/qr-code/management/QRCodeEditor.tsx` for form validation integration examples
+   - Review `lib/utils.ts` for UUID utility functions that resolve type casting issues
+   - Consult Supabase documentation for the latest API: https://supabase.com/docs/reference/javascript/introduction

 This handover document should provide a clear understanding of the current state of the project and what needs to be addressed next.
 All future updates should be documented in this DEVELOPMENT_PROGRESS.md file to maintain a centralized record of development progress.